Lamar Jackson (cornerback): Professional career

+Pre-draft

 Jackson was one of four Nebraska players that were invited to the NFL Scouting Combine.
 After attending the scouting combine he was described as a "matchup-specific depth player that will need to excel on special teams" via thedraftnetwork.com.

 New York Jets

-In the 2020 NFL Draft, Jackson went undrafted but signed with the New York Jets on May 6, 2020.
+In the 2020 NFL draft, Jackson went undrafted but signed with the New York Jets on May 6, 2020.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
-He was elevated to the active roster on October 1 and October 10 for the team's weeks 4 and 5 games against the Denver Broncos and Arizona Cardinals, and reverted to the practice squad after each game.
+He was elevated to the active roster on October 1 and 10 for the team's weeks 4 and 5 games against the Denver Broncos and Arizona Cardinals, and reverted to the practice squad after each game.
 He was promoted to the active roster on October 13, 2020.

 On August 31, 2021, Jackson was waived by the Jets and re-signed to the practice squad the next day.

 Chicago Bears

-On January 19, 2022, Jackson signed a reserve/future contract with the Chicago Bears.
+Jackson signed a reserve/future contract with the Chicago Bears on January 19, 2022.
 He made the Bears final roster, playing in five games before being waived on November 27, 2022.

 Denver Broncos

-On November 29, 2022, Jackson signed with the practice squad of the Denver Broncos.
+Two days after being waived by the Bears, Jackson signed with the practice squad of the Denver Broncos.
 He was promoted to the active roster on December 31.

+On March 20, 2023, Jackson was waived by the Broncos.

+Kansas City Chiefs

+Jackson signed with the Kansas City Chiefs on May 10, 2023.
+He was waived on August 29, 2023.

+Carolina Panthers

+On September 12, 2023, Jackson was signed to the Carolina Panthers practice squad.
+He signed a reserve/future contract on January 8, 2024.
+Jackson was waived/injured on August 19.

+Atlanta Falcons

+On November 11, 2024, the Atlanta Falcons signed Jackson to their practice squad.
+He signed a reserve/future contract with Atlanta on January 6, 2025.
+On August 23, Jackson was waived by the Falcons.

 Personal life

-Lamar is the son of Catherine Horton.
 Jackson had a son in March 2019.